mouralucas/weather_request/README.md

 # Project to fetch weather data for cities

+This code was developed using FastAPI because it is a simple framework to build async requests, and it's easy to handle the data.

 ## Running the project in Linux

-Export the environment variable for the Open Weather API This commands must be executed in the same terminal
+Export the environment variable for the Open Weather API and then run docker commands.
+This commands must be executed in the same terminal

 ```bash